JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Lens model

 \subsection{Lens model with all systems}

 A final lens model comes from adopting \zg\ for candidate image systems that lack \zs and with rank A or B. We refer to this sample of lensing constraints as the full sample.
 The model, based on the 495 multiresolution grid and the full sample, does not differ much from the previous one because the model was already well constrained with the spectroscopic sample and the new systems have, by construction, redshifts consistent with the spectroscopic model.
 However, the new constraints help to reduce uncertainties, particularly in regions where the density of spectroscopic systems is low.
+Regarding the precision in the predicted positions of the counterimages, this model has a root mean square (RMS) between the observed and predicted positions in the image plane of 1.07".
+When considering only the images with spectroscopic redshift, the RMS is 0.91", while images with geo-z have an RMS of 1.36".
+These values are typical of lens models derived with WSLAP+.

 Fig.~\ref{Fig_Profile} shows the resulting mass profiles centered on each of the two groups (BCGs).
 The biggest differences between models come from the choice of grid configuration rather than from the set of constraints.
 Nevertheless, differences are minuscule in the region constrained by lensing.

 All models show a striking similarity between the NE and SW halos, consistent with other recent models \cite{Bergamini2022,Diego2023b}.
 The profiles can be well reproduced by the same generic Navarro--Frenk--White profile \citep{NFW,Hernquist1990,Zhao1996,Wyithe2001,Nagai2007}: